dbreen/irclone/README.md

 ### Transmitting codes

 Once there is at least one code stored, you can flip the switch towards B, which will turn the current slot LED blue.
 Use the B button to flip through the slots, and pressing A will transmit that register's stored code.
 The LED will flash blue once it's transmitted.
-You can hold down A to spam the signal.
+Holding down A will send the repeat signal, as defined by the NEC spec (kind of untested).

 ### Misc